stepanMY/AbstractSummarization/README.md

 # AbstractSummarization
-The NLP project about text summarization
+The NLP project about text summarization.